boldbi/bold-bi-docs/docs/faq/where-can-i-find-the-error-and-debug-log-files.md

 ### Bold BI version below 4.1.36

-We do not have the support to get the logs directly from the application in this version.
-Therefore, we need to get them from the deployment location as described below.
+We do not have the capability to retrieve the logs directly from the application in this version.
+Therefore, we will need to obtain them from the deployment location as outlined below.

 > **NOTE:**  By default, the Bold BI is deployed in "C:\BoldBI" for Windows.